-My research interests are at the intersection of machine learning, natural language processing, and information access.
+My research research interests are at the intersection of machine learning, natural language processing, and information access & retrieval.
 My earlier work spanned several topics including information extraction, sentiment analysis and understanding, measuring and improving Web search systems.
-More recently, my research focuses on creating scalable machine learning models for NLP, learning from user interactions and building natural language interfaces to services and data.
+More recently, my research has focused on building NLP systems with limited annotated data (transfer learning, learning with weak supervision, learning from user interactions) and building natural language interfaces to services and data.